Rajakavitha1/website/docs/reference/kubectl/conventions.md

 * CronJob - use `batch/v1beta1`and for an endpoint - use `cronjob/v1beta1`(default).
 * CronJob - use`batch/v2alpha1` and for an endpoint - use `cronjob/v2alpha1` (deprecated).

-If you do not specify a generator flag, other flags prompts you to use a specific generator.
+If you do not specify a generator flag, other flags prompt you to use a specific generator.
 The following table lists the flags that force you to use specific generators, depending on the version of the cluster:

 |   Generated Resource   | Cluster v1.4 and later | Cluster v1.3          | Cluster v1.2                               | Cluster v1.1 and earlier                   |
 |:----------------------:|------------------------|-----------------------|--------------------------------------------|--------------------------------------------|